loganfreeman/configuration/python.md

+Class attributes
+---
+Class attributes are attributes which are owned by the class itself.
+They will be shared by all the instances of the class.
+Therefore they have the same value for every instance.
+We define class attributes outside of all the methods, usually they are placed at the top, right below the class header.

 Modules and Packages
 ---
 The first time a module is loaded into a running Python script, it is initialized by executing the code in the module once.